LazYavuz53/Smart-Job-navigator-with-CrewAI-Gradio/README.md

 ### Usage

 - **Gradio interface**: Access the Gradio web interface at http://127.0.0.1:7860 to input job titles and salary ranges, and receive detailed career roadmaps.
 - **PDF output**: The career roadmap is provided as a downloadable PDF file for easy access and reference.
+See example "results.pdf"

 ### Conclusion